-British nationals don’t need a visa to enter Costa Rica.
+British nationals do not need a visa to enter Costa Rica.
 You may stay as a visitor for up to 90 days under a tourist visa waiver, although the exact period is at the discretion of the immigration officer on arrival.
-If you plan to work, or stay for a longer period, then multiple exit and entry isn’t an approved alternative to obtaining the relevant visa for your circumstances.
+If you plan to work, or stay for a longer period, then multiple exit and entry is not an approved alternative to obtaining the relevant visa for your circumstances.
 You should check the requirements with the Costa Rican authorities.

 The immigration authorities are strict about foreigners who have overstayed.
 Fines of $100 per month of overstay and restrictions on return can be applied under local law.